Hampton Truck Accident Lawyer

 - Failure to diagnose and repair truck malfunctions

-Improper driver training, impaired driving, and failing to follow federal traffic safety regulations for the commercial trucking industry also can contribute to accidents.
-All of these situations can lead to catastrophic accidents, whether they are rollover accidents, tire blowouts, jackknife accidents, or rear-end collisions.
-When major injuries result from a truck accident, our Hampton truck accident attorneys can help determine who is at fault.
+Improper driver training, impaired driving, and failing to follow federal traffic safety regulations for the commercial trucking industry also can contribute to accidents with tractor-trailers.
+All of these situations can lead to catastrophic truck crashes, whether they are rollover accidents, tire blowouts, jackknife wrecks, or rear-end collisions.
+When major injuries result from a truck accident, our local attorneys can help determine who is at fault.

 Most truck accident claims are based on negligence, which involves four main elements: duty, breach of duty, proximate cause, and damages.
 All drivers have a duty to ensure the safety of others on the roadway, and when drivers fail to live up to that duty and cause damages to others, they may be liable for the resulting damages.
 This includes truckers too.

 Individuals injured in truck accidents may sustain more life-threatening and permanent catastrophic injuries than those involved in crashes with other passenger vehicles.
-The sheer size and weight of commercial trucks compared to passenger vehicles is immense, which makes the occupants of those vehicles more vulnerable to injuries.
+The sheer size and weight of tractor-trailers compared to passenger vehicles is immense, which makes the occupants of those vehicles more vulnerable to injuries when involved in a collision.
 Potential damages available may include:

 - Medical bills, surgical costs, hospitalization expenses, rehabilitation costs, and prescription drug expenses